Pioneer

 A member of the Cognashene Cottagers Association, Chris Baines was an active member of the GBA Board of Directors since 1986, serving as President for three years and past President for two.
 During his Presidency, the Board completed many initiatives, including the launching of its newsletter, GBA UPDATE, a revised constitution, formalized long term planning, the Eastern Georgian Bay Conference, and a wonderful 75th anniversary celebration/art show.

-…of Blackstone Lake, was a GBA Director for eight years, serving his last two as vice president.
-John’s achievements are many: helping organize the first Delawana Conference, chairing Land Use and Planning Committee, and representing GBA on the Massassauga Park planning committee.
+John was a GBA Director for eight years, serving his last two as vice president.
+John’s achievements are many: helping organize the first Delawana Conference, chairing the Land Use and Planning Committee, and representing GBA on the Massassauga Park planning committee.
 John’s work was instrumental in the Zoning By-law for the Township of Georgian Bay and the GBA response to the Township of the Archipelago’s Official Plan.

 1995

-For ten years Frank has served this Board, for several of them as vice president.
-Frank was the “father” of the Grey Water cleanup thrust at GBA and of Georgian Bay Township, where he was the Chair of their Clean Water committee.
-As the principle representative of the Honey Harbour community, Frank has shared their initiatives around septic tank owner educational programs and self-help efforts.
+For ten years, Frank served the Board, several of them as vice president.
+Frank was the “father” of the grey water cleanup thrust at GBA and of Georgian Bay Township, where he was the Chair of their Clean Water committee.
+As the principal representative of the Honey Harbour community, Frank has shared their initiatives around septic tank owner educational programs and self-help efforts.
 His excellent communication skills and his strong persuasive techniques are probably what encouraged more Honey Harbour residents to participate in the 1994 water and sediment testing program.
 For almost his entire time with GBA, Frank chaired the Environment committee.

 1998

-Roy was named GBA’s sixth Honorary Life Member for over 10 years of outstanding service, including serving as GBA’s Secretary, chair of GBA’s The Township of the Archipelago liaison committee and 2 years as GBA President.
+Roy was named GBA’s sixth Honourary Life Member for over 10 years of outstanding service, including serving as GBA’s Secretary, chair of GBA’s The Township of the Archipelago liaison committee and two years as GBA President.
 Roy went on to found the GBA Foundation (now GBF) and was its first President.

 2001